garethjmsaunders/digital-code-style-guide/css.md

 .person--handsome .person__face {}
 ```

-Here is one of a few occasions where we'd use a descendant selector to modify an Element based on a Modifier on the Block.
+Here is one of a few occasions where we'd use a descendant selector to modify an Element based on a Modifier on the block.

 If using Sass, we would likely write this like so: